Corey Mace: Toronto Argonauts

-Mace was acquired by the Toronto Argonauts, along with a 2010 third-round pick and a conditional pick in 2011 for disgruntled receiver Arland Bruce III.
+Mace's rights were acquired by the Toronto Argonauts, along with a 2010 third-round pick and a conditional pick in 2011 for disgruntled receiver Arland Bruce III.

-Buffalo Bills (II)
+Buffalo Bills (second stint)

-Mace was re-signed by the Buffalo Bills on July 31, 2009.
+Mace was re-signed by the Bills on July 31, 2009.
 He was waived on September 5 was re-signed to the practice squad the next day.
 He was signed off the practice squad to the active roster on November 28.
 He appeared in 2 games and recorded one tackle and one interception, which was returned for 0 yards.
 On December 7, he was waived by the Bills and added to the practice squad on December 10.